AshleyJ1N/yijinwang.github.io/README.md

 # Bio
 I am Yijin Wang (王仪瑾), a first-year PhD student at American University.
 I'm working in the lab of [Prof. Bei Xiao](https://sites.google.com/site/beixiao/home?authuser=0), and we are investigating how the human brain perceives materials in different dimensions, using a combination of machine learning and neuroscience methods.
-What we are recently interested in is how humans memorize different kinds of materials, and we are still investigating this.
+Recently, we have become interested in how humans memorize different kinds of materials, and we are still investigating this topic.
 I previously worked in the lab of [Prof. Juan Chen](http://juanchenpsy.scnu.edu.cn/).
 We are interested in investigating the representation of tools under unconscious conditions using various deep neural networks.

-# Honors & Awards

 # Publications
 1. **Wang, Y.***, Gao, J.*, Zhu, F., Liu, X., Wang, G., Zhang, Y., Deng, Z., & Chen, J. (2024).
 Internal representations of the canonical real-world distance of objects.
 Journal of vision, 24(2), 14. https://doi.org/10.1167/jov.24.2.14